-NASCAR has long been a highly recognised and admired racing series.
-It has produced many legendary drivers; countless movies and it draws in hundreds of thousands of spectators to each race event.
+NASCAR has long been a highly recognized and admired racing series.
+It has produced many legendary drivers, countless movies, and it draws in millions of viewers every year.
+But how could you become a NASCAR driver?

 The 6 steps to becoming a NASCAR driver are: